 To further investigate ROIs' stability and behavior in time, we looked at the individual evolution of ROIs across layers.
-We defined the \emph{trajectory} of a ROI on layer $t$ as the time series of highest Jaccard indexes between the voxel sets of that ROI and ROIs on temporally subsequent layers.
-In other words, for a ROI on layer $t$, the first number of the trajectory is calculated by finding the ROI on layer $t+1$ which has the highest Jaccard index with the original ROI and setting the value of the trajectory to that Jaccard index.
+We defined the \emph{trajectory} of an ROI on layer $t$ as the time series of highest Jaccard indexes between the voxel sets of that ROI and ROIs on temporally subsequent layers.
+In other words, for an ROI on layer $t$, the first number of the trajectory is calculated by finding the ROI on layer $t+1$ which has the highest Jaccard index with the original ROI and setting the value of the trajectory to that Jaccard index.
 The second number is the highest Jaccard index between the original ROI on layer $t$ and ROIs on layer $t+2$, and so on.

 The trajectory describes the reconfiguration behavior of the original ROI across time.
 Similarly to the stability score, if the ROI does not change, then the trajectory has value 1.
-If 70 \% of the voxels in a ROI remain together in a ROI on a subsequent layer, and no other voxels are added, then the trajectory has a value of 0.7.
+If 70 \% of the voxels in an ROI remain together in an ROI on a subsequent layer, and no other voxels are added, then the trajectory has a value of 0.7.
 If all the voxels are excluded from ROIs due to thresholding on a subsequent layer, the ROI disappears completely and the trajectory has a value of 0.
-The trajectory of a ROI can point out if a ROI returns (close to) the original configuration after being split or shattered.
+The trajectory of an ROI can point out if an ROI returns (close to) the original configuration after being split or shattered.